 Ph.D.
 University of Arizona, Tucson, Arizona.

-Representing Duchess Anna Amalia’s Bildung: A Visual Metamorphosis from Personal to Political in Eighteenth-Century Germany (Forthcoming Spring 2017)
+Representing Duchess Anna Amalia’s Bildung: A Visual Metamorphosis from Personal to Political in Eighteenth-Century Germany (Routledge, May 2017)

 “Gendered Souvenirs: Johann Heinrich Wilhelm Tischbein and Jacob Philipp Hackert’s Grand Tourist Vedute Fans” in Materializing Gender in Eighteenth-Century Europe eds.
 Heidi Strobel and Jennifer Germann, (Ashgate Publishing, 2015), 51-66.

 “The Portrait as Text: Reading Visual Images in the Anna Amalia Bibliothek” in Word and Image in the Eighteenth Century eds.
 Christina Ionescu and Renate Schellenberg (Cambridge Scholars Press, LTD., 2008), 248-266.

 “Tischbein’s Anna Amalia, Duchess of Sachsen-Weimar-Eisenach: Friendship, Sociability, and Heimat in Eighteenth-Century Naples” SOURCE: Notes in the History of Art Vol. xxxiii No. 1 (2013): 25-30.

 “Anna Dorothea Therbusch’s Self-Portrait and the Convergence of Seventeenth-Century Dutch Conventions” Notes in Early Modern Art Vol. 1/No. 2 (2014): 27-36.

 “The Cultural Politics of Prints” The 2007-2008 Samuel H. Kress Foundation Postdoctoral Fellowship Exhibition, October 30, 2008- February 22, 2009, University of Arizona Museum of Art Exhibition Pamphlet, Fall 2008.